KaivalyaC/kNN_Vs_Logistic_regression/README.md

   <li>Where as the third project is creating a loan approval automation.</li>
 </ui>
 <br>
 All the three datasets are alredy pretty much cleaned up, thus the main focus of this project is compairing the kNN and Logistic regression models.
-Dataset is received in CIS 508: Data Mining class (ASU-MSBA)
+Datasets are received in CIS 508: Data Mining class (ASU-MSBA)